-(19CS0504) COMPUTER ORGANIZATION & ARCHITECTURE
+(19CS0504) COMPUTER ORGANIZATION & ARCHITECTURE (Common to CSE & CSIT)

-- 1. Explain the fundamentals of computer organization and its relevance to classical and Modern problems of computer design - 2.
-Make the students understand the structure and behaviour of various functional modules of a computer. - 3.
+- 1. Explain the fundamentals of computer organization and its relevance to classical and Modern problems of computer design - 2 Make the students understand the structure and behaviour of various functional modules of a computer. - 3.
 Understand the techniques that computers use to communicate with I/O devices. - 4.
-Illustrate the concepts of pipelining and the way it can speed up processing. - 5.
+Illustrate the concepts of pipelining and the way it can speed upprocessing. - 5.
 Understand the basic characteristics of multiprocessors